Ugwueme: Economy

 Trading is also a dominant occupation.
 Two major trading markets located in Ugwueme.
 Ekeagu market in Agulese community takes place on Eke day.
-Nwahoikoro market situated at Eziobu community takes place during Afor day.
+Nwahoikoro market at Eziobu community takes place during Afor day.
 Various farm products are traded in these markets on wholesale and retail basis every four days.
 A central market operates daily at the town center, Okpukponkpume.

 Politics

 The three major political parties in Ugwueme are people's Democratic party (PDP) All Progressive Alliance Congress and Labour Party (LP).

 Ugwueme has two autonomous communities, namely Agulese and Eziobu Autonomous Community.
-Each autonomous community is governed by an elected Town union President General (P.G) and Traditional council headed by Igwe (King).
+Each autonomous community is governed by an elected town union President General (P.G) and traditional council headed by Igwe (King).